sajya/sajya.github.io/source/docs/installation.md

 ## Install via Composer

-Navigate to your new project directory and install Sajya using Composer:
+Navigate to your project directory and install Sajya using Composer:

 ```bash
 $ cd my-application